plewis/plewis.github.io/phylogenetics/papers.md

 Kishino, H., and M. Hasegawa.
 1989.
 Evaluation of the maximum likelihood estimate of the evolutionary tree topologies from DNA sequence data, and the branching order in hominoidea.
 Journal of Molecular Evolution 29: 170-179.
 (F84 model, KH test) (Feb 1)

+Kishino, H., J. L. Thorne, and W. J. Bruno.
+2001.
+Performance of a divergence time estimation method under a probabilistic model of rate evolution.
+Molecular Biology and Evolution 18:352-361.

 Kuhner, M. K. 2009.
 Coalescent genealogy samplers: windows into population history.
 Trends Ecol.
 Evol.
 24:86-93.
 (Mar 7)

 Lanave, C., G. Preparata, C. Saccone, and G. Serio.
 1984.
 A new method for calculating evolutionary substitution rates.
 Journal of Molecular Evolution 20:86-93.
 (GTR model) (Feb 1)